 Katrina also advises in relation to protection of intellectual property assets, privacy and franchise compliance, regulatory issues and disputes, the Australian Consumer Law, infringement of copyright, trade marks, patents and designs, protection of data, know how and other valuable confidential information, advertising law and domain name disputes.

-- Advising LivaNova in relation to all of its commercial law needs in Australia.
+- Advising the international medical device manufacturer and distributor LivaNova in relation to regulatory issues and all of its commercial law needs in Australia.